edelabar/ericdelabar.com/_posts/outdated/2008-06-18-maintenance.markdown

 ---
 layout: post
-title: Maintenance by Eric DeLabar
+title: Maintenance
 metadesc:
 class: post disclaimer
 changefreq: never
 priority: 0.4
-category: outdated
+categories: [outdated,site news]
 ---
-# Maintenance

 A quick welcome to everyone passing through via DZone!
 Please subscribe, I'd love to have you back!

 If you're new here, please excuse the mess, it's still a work in progress since the content has been